 Next we decided we’d just wander about Iqaluit and see what we might see.
 It was glorious not having an agenda and the time to do as we pleased.

 We decided to check out the grocery store for pricing.
 Orange juice was an astounding $12.79 – as everything comes via air except in July and August.
 A regular sized Gatorade was $10.

 Kids have freedom in this town.
 They walk, ride bikes and hang out – just like I did growing up.

 There were Canada Day celebrations in full swing – more of a weekend event than a one day affair.
 We came across this young woman modeling clothes made of seal fur.
 Before you get indignant I’d say visit the place and you’ll have an understanding why seal fur and not leather from cows is used.

 We checked out a book store with a fantastic selection of northern writing and by then it was time to return – or so we thought.
 Once back at the airport we were told it would be another three or four or who knows how many hours to go.
-We did finally leave about 8 pm – with the sun still shining as it does up there for 24 hours a day right now.
+We did finally leave about 8 PM – with the sun still shining as it does up there for almost 24 hours a day in early July.

 By the time we returned to Iqaluit two weeks later we both felt like we were going back to the big city.
 It does have about 6,700 inhabitants – and after being in the middle of nowhere that feels big.